openfga/openfga/docs/authzen/implementation.md

 Underscore is used as separator because OpenFGA does not allow condition parameters with `.` in their names.

-Both `SubjectPropertiesProvider` and `ResourcePropertiesProvider` interfaces abstract over the full entity types and their filter variants (e.g., `Subject` vs `SubjectFilter`, `Resource` vs `ResourceFilter`), so the same merge function works for all endpoints.
+The `propertiesProvider` interface abstracts over all entity types and their filter variants (`Subject`, `SubjectFilter`, `Resource`, `ResourceFilter`), so the same merge function works for all endpoints.

 ## Endpoint Implementations